Fort Winfield Scott has long been envisioned as a place to make positive change in the world.

 View the RFP >>

-The four teams participating in the RFP process must submit detailed proposals in January 2019.
-The board will then host a public meeting at which the teams will present their proposals to all, and the community may offer comments.
-We anticipate the board will select a finalist with which to negotiate in March 2019.
+The four teams participating in the RFP process must submit detailed proposals in February 2019.
+Then in March 2019, the board will host a public meeting at which the teams will present their proposals to all, and the community may offer comments.
+We anticipate the board will select a finalist with which to negotiate in April 2019.

 View the project schedule >>